 Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Scottish Mutual; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
 Most consumers were informed by Scottish Mutual that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Scottish Mutual start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 Scottish Mutual mis-sold FSAVC with various different Aspects:

-- Scottish Mutual may not have made their consumers aware that their FSAVC will not be contributed by their employer.
+- Scottish Mutual may not have made their customers aware that their FSAVC will not be contributed by their employer.

 - Scottish Mutual may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- Scottish Mutual may not have made their customers aware about the chance of purchasing "Added Years".
+- Scottish Mutual may not have made their consumers aware about the chance of purchasing "Added Years".

-- Scottish Mutual may not have made their consumers aware that any fees & charges that their FSAVC incurred.
+- Scottish Mutual may not have made their customers aware that any fees & charges that their FSAVC incurred.

 Have Scottish Mutual mis-sold you your FSAVC?

 - I didn't ask Scottish Mutual to set-up my FSAVC.